RegardsOss/RegardsOss.github.io/docs/development/services/lta-manager/lta-manager.md

 | [Vertical scalability](../../concepts/07-scalability.md#vertical-scalability)     | Yes           | Uses Jobs system                                |
 | [Horizontal scalability](../../concepts/07-scalability.md#horizontal-scalability) | Yes           | Service can be deployed with multiple instances |

-You can learn how the service works with the [conception overview](./lta-manager-conception.md).
+You can learn how the service works with the [How it works section](./lta-manager-conception.md).

 ### How to use